Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Sources of Uncertainty

-Fractional uncertainty contributions averaged across all bins are listed in Table \ref{tab:uncertainty_breakdown} for electron energy, visible energy, opening angle, and proton multiplicity.
+Fractional uncertainty contributions averaged across all bins are listed in Table \ref{tab:uncertainty_breakdown} for electron energy, visible energy, the cosine of the opening angle, and proton multiplicity.
 These uncertainties are derived from the covariance matrix, which is first normalized by the product of the event rates in the corresponding bins to produce the fractional covariance matrix.
 Each diagonal element represents the variance in that bin, and the square root gives the fractional uncertainty.
 These fractional uncertainties are then averaged across all bins to provide the total fractional uncertainty.
 The dominant systematic uncertainty in the background-subtracted event rates used for the data cross-section measurement of $E_{e}$, $E_{\mathrm{visible}}$, $\cos{\theta_{ep}}$, and $N_{\mathrm{proton}}$ arises from the flux, with an average fractional uncertainty of 26.7\%.
-At low electron and visible energies, the largest source of uncertainty is from the flux, specifically due to limitations in hadron production modeling.
-Statistical uncertainty dominates at higher energies due to limited events in the beam-on data samples.
+At low electron and visible energies (0.02 to 0.42\,GeV and 0.05 to 0.65\,GeV, respectively), the largest source of uncertainty is from the flux, specifically due to limitations in hadron production modeling.
+Statistical uncertainty dominates at higher energies above 0.42\,GeV for electron energy and 0.65\,GeV for visible energy due to limited events in the beam-on data samples.
 For non-energy variables, these contributions are comparable.